SPHTech-Platform/terraform-aws-eks/README.md

 In addition, it is expected that all worker nodes will share one IAM Role and a common security group.

-- IAM Role contains the necessart policies for nodes to join the EKS cluster and optionally manage ENI for CNI purposes.
+- IAM Role contains the necessary policies for nodes to join the EKS cluster and optionally manage ENI for CNI purposes.
 IAM Role for Service Account usage is **strongly recommended**.
 - The Security Group has default rules to allow the cluster to function.
 Additional groups can be added for additional node groups.